EU-ECDC/epc_cli/README.md

 ```

 Notes:
-- in case of submission of epidemiological data `--rp_start` and `--rp_end` MUST be defined.
+- In case of submission of epidemiological data `--rp_start` and `--rp_end` MUST be defined.
-- the upload type string is case sensitive.
+- The upload type string is case sensitive.
 "Add/Update" works, "add/update" does not.
 - By default, epc_automatic_submission looks for a config.json file in the current directory.
 If you have set up and intend to use this file, there is no need to specify it explicitly with the -c/--config option.
 However, if you prefer to use a different configuration file, you can specify it using the -c/--config option, as shown in this example.
 - The technical validation and epidemiological validation reports will be saved on `{submission_data}/submissions/{guid}/`.
 The default submission_data folder is the current directory (`./`).
 - If your subject follows a parent-child data model, please read the sub-section "Subjects with a parent-child layout" (see below)